Scar tissue

 What is scar tissue and why do you get it?

-Scar tissue forms after damage to the skin as the skin regenerates.
-Scar tissue is divided into 5 types: Hypertrophic scars, keloid scars, atrophic scars, stretch marks and umbilical scars.
+Scars form after skin damage as the skin regenerates.
+Scars are divided into 5 types: hypertrophic scars, keloid scars, atrophic scars, stretch marks, and navelar scars.
 Yes, the navel is the first scar we get as an infant.
-I will not write more about navel, and you can read about stretch marks in this guide here.
+I will not write more about navelar scars, and you can read about stretch marks in this guide. her.

-Hypertrophic scars are the swollen, red and thick scars that can often be itchy or painful.
-They usually occur within 4 to 8 weeks of wound infection or wound closure.
-They can itch at the change of seasons, when drying out, etc.
+Hypertrophic scars are raised, red, and thick scars that can often be itchy or painful.
+They usually appear within 4 to 8 weeks after wound infection or wound closure.
+They may itch with changes in seasons, dryness, etc.

-Keloid scars are also raised scars, but the big difference, if you compare with hypertrophic scars, is that they can grow larger outside the damaged area and often become very thick.
-Keloid scars can occur in anyone, but people with darker pigmentation are more likely to get them.
+Keloid scars are also raised scars, but the main difference, compared to hypertrophic scars, is that they can grow larger outside the injured area and often become very thick.
+Keloid scars can occur in anyone, but people with darker skin have a higher chance of developing them.

-Atrophic scars are sunken scars, e.g. a notch in the skin, or an indentation which thus causes the skin to have a rather rough appearance.
-You often get these after major acne breakouts.
+Atrophic scars are depressed scars, such as indentations in the skin, or depressions that give the skin a rather rough appearance.
+These often occur after severe acne breakouts.

 What does scar tissue feel like?

 Scar tissue feels very different.
-Some scars become swollen and tender, and you can feel the scar from start to finish with a finger.
-Other scars are almost imperceptible and do not have irritated nerves in them.
-These are probably the scars that you experience the most.
-They are also the ones you look for acne.
+Some scars become raised and tender, and you can feel the scar from beginning to end with a finger.
+Other scars are almost imperceptible and don't have irritated nerves in them.
+These are probably the scars you experience most.
+These are also the ones you look for after acne.

 Both and.
-The scars we can actually remedy are the hypertrophic scars, keloid scars and atrophic scars, and new skin really just needs to be made.
-If we remove the scar that is already in the skin, we have to make new skin, but in a more controlled way than when the scar appeared.
-The trick is to get the skin to form new skin, but slower and more controlled, so that the new skin that forms forms nicely like the surrounding skin.
-To combat raised scars from small pimples, piercings, burns and cuts, you need to break down the collagen formation that creates the scar and replace it with smooth scar tissue.
-This is clearly easiest and fastest through treatment at a clinic through your doctor.
+The scars we can actually treat are hypertrophic scars, keloid scars, and atrophic scars, and essentially, new skin needs to be created.
+If we remove the scar that is already in the skin, we need to create new skin, but in a more controlled way than when the scar occurred.
+The trick is to get the skin to form new skin, but slower and more controlled, so that the new skin that forms is as nice as the surrounding skin.
+To combat raised scars that come from small pimples, piercings, burns, and cuts, you need to break down the collagen formation that creates the scar and replace it with smooth scar tissue.
+This is clearly the easiest and fastest way through treatment at a clinic through your doctor.

-When it comes to combating sunken scars that come from severe acne or surgical procedures, you must instead break down the collagen that holds the skin down and fill it up with new collagen.
-Depending on how advanced the scar is and its nature, there are several methods to achieve this.
+When it comes to treating depressed scars, which can result from severe acne or surgical procedures, you need to break down the collagen that is holding the skin down and fill it in with new collagen.
+Depending on the severity and nature of the scar, several methods exist to achieve this.

-In both cases, the answer is yes, you can easily reduce scar tissue.
+In both cases, the answer is yes, it is possible to reduce scar tissue.

 Why do you get scars after pimples/acne?

-Like all other scars, it is the skin that regenerates, and does not recover completely like the skin around it.
-The more moisture, peace and vitamins and building blocks you have in your skin and in your products, the better the skin can heal.
+Like all other scars, the skin regenerates, but it doesn't regenerate completely like the surrounding skin.
+The more moisture, calm, vitamins, and building blocks you have in the skin and in your products, the more beautifully the skin can heal.

-Can acne scars be removed?
-Can you remove scars on the face?
+Can you remove scars after pimples?
+Can you remove scars on your face?

-Acne scars are not dangerous, but they can be cosmetically irritating to the wearer.
-Therefore, there are many clinics that offer treatment for these scars.
+Acne scars are not dangerous, but they can be a cosmetic problem for the person who has them.
+Therefore, many clinics offer treatment for these scars.

-With proper skin care, you should avoid the largest scar tissue after acne.
-Please read my guide on acne here.
+With proper skincare, you should be able to avoid the worst acne scarring.
+Please read my guide on acne. her.

-It is always a good idea to use sunscreen, also on your scars, as they should not be irritated by sunlight and the harmful rays.
-Especially not the first year.
-Use possibly a small dash of Raz Skincare Face cream on the scar.
+It's always a good idea to use sunscreen, including on your scars, as they shouldn't be irritated by sunlight and harmful rays.
+Especially not during the first year.
+You can use a small amount of Raz Skincare, for example.
+Face cream on the river.

-Treatment of scars/scar tissue after an operation - should I use a cream?
+Treating scars/scar tissue after surgery – should I use cream?

-If you have scar tissue after an operation in the stomach, a caesarean section, a knee operation or perhaps an operation on the hand, you can help the skin on its way with plenty of care.
-Some surgeons even put a little vitamin E on the scar before you put a patch on.
-If it were me, I would continue the care at home with plenty of moisture through my Raz Skincare Huh.
-I would then apply my pure Raz Skincare Vitamin E on the wound and put the plaster back on.
-Later, when the wound was completely closed and the skin restored, I would after applying Raz Skincare Huh mix a little Raz Skincare Repair with Raz Skincare Vitamin E and get this on.
-The first year after getting the scar I would apply SPF 30 every time I was out in the sun; summer and winter.
-Raz Skincare Face Cream every single time I had to go out in the daylight – summer and winter.
+If you have scar tissue after abdominal surgery, a C-section, knee surgery, or perhaps hand surgery, you can help your skin heal with plenty of care.
+Some surgeons even apply a little vitamin E to the scar before applying a plaster.
+If it were me, I would continue the care at home with plenty of moisture through my Raz Skincare.
+Hmm .
+I would then apply my clean Raz Skincare.
+Vitamin E on the wound and put a plaster on again.
+Later, when the wound was completely closed and the skin had regenerated, I would apply Raz Skincare.
+Hh Mix in a little Raz Skincare Repair with Raz Skincare Vitamin E and apply this.
+For the first year after I got the scar, I will apply SPF 30 every time I am in sunlight; summer and winter.
+Raz Skincare Face Cream every single time I had to go out into the daylight – summer or winter.

-I will leave the doctors on this subject.
-Internal scars come after operations and doctors and/or nurses will give you the necessary information on the subject.
+I will leave this topic to the doctors.
+Internal scarring occurs after surgery, and the doctors and/or nurses will provide you with the necessary information on the subject.

 Does scar tissue cause pain?

-New scars are often tender, but most common scars won't be tender once they are a few months old.
-They should probably become elastic like the rest of the skin, and then neither be sore nor sharp when the skin is stretched.
+New scars are often tender, but most common scars will not be tender once they are a couple of months old.
+They should become as elastic as the rest of the skin, and then neither be tender nor numb when the skin is stretched.

-If you need treatment for your scars, such as laser, surgery or ultrasound, I always recommend that you see your doctor and get a referral.
-It's your skin and we have to be very careful about who gets to tinker with things like scar tissue.
+If you are to have treatment for your scars, such as laser, surgery or ultrasound, I always recommend that you see your doctor and get a referral.
+It's your skin, and we need to be very careful about who should touch things like scar tissue.

-We must have given you new skin cells, and it can be a bit of a slow process, so you have to arm yourself with patience.
-In the case of hypertrophic and keloid scars, it is recommended that you use a patch that gives pressure to the scar, so that you inhibit the development yourself.
+We have given you new skin cells, and this can be a somewhat slow process, so you need to be patient.
+For hypertrophic and keloid scars, it is recommended that you use a plaster that puts pressure on the scar, so you can inhibit its development yourself.
 In more severe cases, you should be seen by a doctor.

 1. Raz Skincare C – Vitamin

-As a serum every morning after cleansing.
+Use as a serum every morning after cleansing.
 To keep the skin as elastic as possible.
-And feed the skin with new building sites for new and delicious skin.
-Then your own routine.
+And to nourish the skin with new building blocks for new and healthy skin.
+Then follow your own routine.

-2. Buy any also mine Raz Skincare Face Cream Calm.
+2. If possible, buy mine as well.
+Raz Skincare Face Cream Calm .

-It is a soothing cream with a high SPF, as we are in the process of giving you new and improved skin.
-In this process, it is extremely important to prevent DNA damage from the sun's rays.
+It's a soothing cream with a high SPF, as we're in the process of giving you new and improved skin.
+In this process, it's extremely important to prevent DNA damage from the sun's rays.
 This also applies on cloudy days or in winter.
-It is not included in the package as you may already have an SPF30 at home.
+It's not included in the package because you may already have an SPF30 at home.

 1. Raz Skincare C – Vitamin

-As a serum every night after cleansing.
+Use as a serum every evening after cleansing.
 To keep the skin as elastic as possible.
-And feed the skin with new building sites for new and delicious skin.
-Then your own routine..
+And to nourish the skin with new building blocks for new and beautiful skin.
+Then follow your own routine.

-After your evening cleanser and under your night cream.
-Vitamin E is a strong antioxidant if the wound is not yet a scar and great for softening if the scar tissue has already formed.
+After your evening cleanse and under your night cream.
+Vitamin E is a powerful antioxidant if the wound is not yet a scar and is fantastic for softening if scar tissue has already formed.

 3. Raz Skincare Repair

-At night, the skin's barrier is significantly more weakened.
-This causes you to lose significantly more moisture at night.
-I would therefore recommend that you protect the skin with Raz Skincare Repair on top of your Raz Skincare Vitamin E. Then the skin will use the energy on new skin cells and new collagen (thus removing your scar tissue) instead of binding moisture.
-This treatment may only be needed for the first month, which is why I also only include a small Mini Repair in this package, to make it as economical for you as possible.
+At night, the skin's barrier is significantly weaker.
+This means you lose significantly more moisture overnight.
+Therefore, I recommend protecting your skin with Raz Skincare Repair on top of your Raz Skincare Vitamin E. This will allow your skin to use its energy to produce new skin cells and collagen (thus removing scar tissue) instead of retaining moisture.
+This treatment may only be necessary for the first month, which is why I've only included a small Mini Repair in this package to make it as economical as possible for you.

 Other treatment